AlistairDriscoll/wafflehut/DEPLOYMENT.md

 The database was deployed to Code Institute Postgres Database server, provided to me by The Code Institute who I am studying with currently.
 This project will be my Project 4 submission in their 'Diploma in Full Stack Development' course.
 One can look online for other database storage resources if not on this course.

+For dynamic picture storage I used Cloudinary which stores these pictures online in a cloud.
+There might be similar websites that one could use instead although this one has a free service so seems like this is as good as any and meets all requirements necessary.
+Go onto their [website](https://cloudinary.com/) to make a cloudinary account, then select the "Go to API keys" button, there you will see a button to copy your API key to the clipboard (which you will need to do later.)

 The app can be accessed via this [link](https://wafflehut-b72a2da43389.herokuapp.com/)

 ## Local deployment